kelvinman/100-days-of-code/log.md

 **Thoughts** Getting the tweet button to work was easier than I thought.
 Also learned how to create nice looking button in CSS without framework.

 **Link(s) to work**: [Quote New Tab Page](https://github.com/kelvinman/quote-new-tab-page)

+### Day 4: February 28, Wednesday

+**Today's Progress**: Quote New Tab Page is now responsive.

+**Thoughts** Learned that vertical padding is relative to element’s width not height and knowing that helped me understand how to create responsive elements with CSS.

+**Link(s) to work**: [Quote New Tab Page](https://github.com/kelvinman/quote-new-tab-page)